Utkagr/RTSMproject/regression/Twitter/README.md

     ##  [6] 2.895581e-01 2.212197e-01 5.170297e-02 4.098495e-02 1.173542e-02
     ## [11] 5.106242e-06

 As we can see,PCA1 contributes app.
-59% of the variance and hence is the most important feature.
-For more meaningful inference,we make a scree plot.<br />
-A scree plot is used to access components or factors which explains the most of variability in the data.
-It represents values in descending order.
+59% of the variance and hence is the most important feature.<br> For more meaningful inference,we make a scree plot.<br> A scree plot is used to access components or factors which explains the most of variability in the data.<br> It represents values in descending order.

 ``` r
 plot(prop_varex, xlab = "Principal Component",